kserve/kserve/docs/samples/autoscaling/README.md

 ```

 Check the number of pods now, we are loading the service with 50 requests per second, and from the dashboard you can see
-that it hits the max concurrency 10 and autoscaler tries scaling up to 10 pods.
+that it hits the average concurrency 10 and autoscaler tries scaling up to 10 pods.

-## Check Dashboard
+### Check Dashboard
 View the Knative Serving Scaling dashboards (if configured).

 ```bash